psibr/REstate/README.md

 REstate is a library that allows you to define portable state-flows (state-machine based workflows).

-A `Schematic` may be defined on one machine, but then used on others.
+A `Schematic` may be defined on one server or workstation, but then used on others.

 `REstateMachine`s can call arbitrary code through the connector system, provided the connector exists on the system where it is running.